-[Solved] WiFi Network Not Showing Up on Computer
+WiFi Network Not Showing Up on Computer [Easy Fixes]

 When you are at a café and open your laptop, then try to connect to WiFi network as usual, but only to find the WiFi network not showing up in the WiFi network list, this is kind of annoying.
 Why is my WiFi not showing up on my laptop?
 No worries!

 Generally speaking, this problem occurs due to several common reasons: the problem inside your computer or the WiFi issue.
 However, the good news is you can easily locate your problem and solve it.
 This guideline introduces 6 methods for you to troubleshoot.
 You may not need to try them all; just start at the top of the list and work your way down.

 Method 4: Restart your modem and wifi router to fix WiFi not showing up

-Note 1: First of all, please make sure you are within the WiFi network range while you are following the steps below.
-Second, some laptops, such as HP, Lenovo, Dell, etc. have a switch or a key on your keyboard to turn on/off WiFi (like Fn+F5).
+Note: First of all, please make sure you are within the WiFi network range while you are following the steps below.
+Second, some laptops, such as HP, Lenovo, Dell, have a switch or a key on your keyboard to turn on/off WiFi (like Fn+F5).
 Therefore, if you accidentally turn it off, please check and turn it on.

 Note 2: The following screen shots are shown on Windows 10, but the fixes apply to Windows 7 and Windows 8 as well.

 the problem of WiFi not showing up happens most likely because your Windows disables the WiFi service.
 You can’t connect to the WiFi if your Windows disables it.
 So you can try these steps to enable WiFi service.